 The iPad Pro is a rumour; a legend.
 And perhaps even a genuine Apple product in development right now.
-It's one of the most speculated-upon and hyped-up fantasy Apple products of the past few years - right up there with the Apple Watch - but unlike Apple's new wearable we don't know for sure if it even exists.
-Still, as we shall see, the evidence is growing to suggest that an iPad Pro (or an iPad Plus or something similar) will launch - and launch soon.
+It's one of the most speculated-about and hyped-up fantasy Apple products of the past few years - right up there with the Apple Watch - but unlike Apple's new wearable we don't know for sure if it even exists.
+Still, as we shall see, the evidence is growing to suggest that an iPad Pro (or an iPad Plus, or something similar) will launch, and launch soon.

-Update, 17 October: We hoped the iPad Pro might get a mention at the iPad 6 launch event last night, but no such luck.
-It looks like we'll have to wait until early 2015 to see Apple's big screen iPad - assuming it launches such a product at all.
+We hoped the iPad Pro might get a mention at the iPad Air 2 launch event, but no such luck.
+It looks like we'll have to wait until early 2015 to see Apple's big-screen iPad.

-So what is the iPad Pro, and what is all the fuss about it?
-It's a giant iPad: an iPad Air with a bigger screen (probably 12.9 inches from corner to corner, compared to the iPad Air's 9.7 inches) and, if the more extreme rumours are to be believed, a hybrid tablet/laptop body.
+So what is the iPad Pro, and what's all the fuss about?
+It's a giant iPad: an iPad Air with a bigger screen (perhaps 12.9 inches from corner to corner, compared to the iPad Air's 9.7 inches, although a new screen size of 12.2 inches has recently become rumoured).
+If the more extreme tales are to be believed, it will also feature a hybrid tablet/laptop body, although that strikes us as unlikely.

-In this article we're collecting all the rumours about when the new iPad Pro will launch (that's if indeed it is called an iPad Pro - we also discuss possible alternative names such as iPad Plus).
+In this article we collect all the rumours about when the new iPad Pro will launch (that's assuming it's called iPad Pro - we also discuss possible alternative names such as iPad Plus).
 Read on to find out how big the larger-screen iPad will be, what other features this top-of-the-range iPad might offer, and whether there will ever be a touchscreen MacBook/iPad hybrid.
 We'll be adding iPad Pro leaked images as and when they emerge; at the moment we have just one, but expect more as the launch date approaches.

 Plus: Are the rumours about an iPad Pro actually based on sightings of a new Retina display for the MacBook Air?
 Read our 11in Retina MacBook Air rumour roundup.

-Plus, find out what's instore for next year: Apple rumours and predictions for 2015
+Finally, find out what other new Apple products are likely to appear next year: Apple rumours and predictions for 2015

 iPad Pro release date: When will the big-screen iPad Pro come out?

-There are mixed reports on when the iPad Pro is likely to launch, but the smart money is on the iPad Pro launching early next year.
+There are mixed reports on when the iPad Pro is likely to launch, but it looks like the iPad Pro won't come out until 2015.
+And maybe the second half of that year.

 At any rate, these reports seem to back up Ming-Chi Kuo, a KGI Securities analyst with a highly respected track record when it comes to Apple predictions.
 Earlier in 2014 he published a report claiming that, on the tablet front, we'll see only a new iPad Air this year, with the iPad Pro and an update to the iPad mini following in 2015.
 Kuo said he believed that Apple would focus on the iWatch and its operating system in 2014 (he was right about that, even if we now know that it's called the Apple Watch), with the iPad Air 2/iPad 6 featuring only incremental upgrades: an A8 processor and a Touch ID fingerprint sensor.
 (On the A8 chip side of things, we hear that Samsung has been shifted off that project after failing to meet demand - see our iPhone 6 rumour article for more details.)